Hermit Trail: Camping

 Use permits are available on a first-come, first-served basis from the park's Backcountry Information Center.
 Requests are taken beginning on the 1st day of the month, up to four months before the requested first night of camping.

 Hazards

 Hazards hikers can encounter along the Hermit Trail include dehydration, sudden rainstorms, flash flooding, loose footing, rockfall, and extreme heat in the summer months.
 At the Colorado River, additional hazards include hypothermia (due to the river's consistently cold temperatures), trauma (due to collisions with boulders in rapids), and drowning.

 History

 This trail was built in the last decade of the 19th century by horsethieves, but was improved by different prospectors of that era.
 The Atchison, Topeka and Santa Fe Railway improved the trail further around 1910 to compete with the Camerons' Bright Angel Trail which charged a toll at the time.
-The railroad operated Hermit Camp about 7 trail miles below the rim until the 1930s when the National Park Service took over control of the Bright Angel Trail and officially rescinded its tolls.
+The railroad operated Hermit Camp, which included such amenities as electricity, showers, telephone service, and a freight tramway, about 7 trail miles below the rim until the 1930s when the National Park Service took over control of the Bright Angel Trail and officially rescinded its tolls.